Your latest music promotion campaign just wrapped…now what?

 2. Re-Engage The Listeners You Just Gained

-This could be one of the most overlooked things you can do post-campaign.
+This could be one of the most overlooked strategies one can do post-campaign.
 Think about it: tons of people just discovered you, and most of them have probably only heard one song.
-This is the perfect chance to invite them deeper into your world:
+This opens up the perfect opportunity to invite them deeper into your world, and your overarching brand as an artist.
+Here are some ideas:

-- Share your past releases with this new audience, we even have an entire blog article dedicated to promoting past releases.
+• Share your past releases with your new audience (check out this blog article dedicated to promoting past releases).

-- Drop new visual content: music videos, lyric videos, behind-the-scenes clips, or remixes of the track they already love.
+• Drop new visual content like music videos, lyric videos, behind-the-scenes clips, or remixes of the track they already love.

-You don’t need a brand new release to stay visible, you just need a reason for people to keep tuning in!
+You don’t need a brand new release to stay visible, you just need a reason for people to keep tuning in and getting to know you better as an artist.

 3. Start Gearing Up For Your Next Release